willpiam/elementary-cellular-automaton/ReadMe.md

 The program will either print "same" or "different" to the terminal.

 *Compare.py* already does this verification but the bash script may be useful in a pinch, or when you don't want to rerun the Compare.py program for whatever reason.

+## Implementaton Specific Notes

+1. You may need to mark the *perl* version as executable with the following command:

+    chmod +x Main.pl

 ## Other variations